joergschultzelutter/aprs-emergency-detector/README.md

       # Valid values: OFF_DUTY, EN_ROUTE, IN_SERVICE,
       #               RETURNING, COMMITTED, SPECIAL,
       #               PRIORITY, EMERGENCY
+      # Specify 1..n categories from that list.
+Separate by comma.
       aed_active_categories = PRIORITY,EMERGENCY

       # Range limitation; in case an integer is specified,